Sunday, March 30, 2014

 Maryland is not alone in claiming that the Articles of Confederation’s United States Republic began on November 5th, 1781.
 In February, 2004, I had the privilege to contribute Continental Congress and Articles of Confederation primary sources to the Smithsonian traveling exhibit, “A Glorious Burden: The American Presidency.”

-The Smithsonian Traveling Exhibit: The American Presidency, A Glorious Burden incorrectly stating that the Continental Congress Presidency under the Articles of Confederation began with John Hanson.
-In the background, Stan Klos documents include an 18th-Century printing of the United States in Congress Assembled Journals recording John Hanson as its 3rd President under the Articles of Confederation, the first public printing of the United States Constitution of 1787, a President John Hancock letter ordering Major General Arthur St. Clair to defend Fort Ticonderoga, a 1777 printing of the Articles of Confederation, and a letter from President Elias Boudinot to Major General St. Clair regarding the flight of Congress to Princeton in the wake of a United States Army mutiny that surrounded Independence Hall in the summer of 1783. -- Photo Courtesy of Historic.us [14]
+The Smithsonian's traveling exhibit, The American Presidency: A Glorious Burden, originally claimed that the presidency of the Continental Congress under the Articles of Confederation began with John Hanson.
+In the background of this exhibit, Historic.us has displayed several notable documents, including an 18th-century printing of the United States in Congress Assembled journals, which record John Hanson as the third president under the Articles of Confederation.
+Other documents include the first public printing of the 1787 U.S. Constitution, a letter from President John Hancock instructing Major General Arthur St. Clair to defend Fort Ticonderoga, a 1777 printing of the Articles of Confederation, and a letter from President Elias Boudinot to Major General St. Clair about Congress’s flight to Princeton during the 1783 United States Army mutiny that surrounded Independence Hall.
+[14]

 Photo Courtesy of Historic.us